Pealie/Thin-Pod-Hackster.io/README.md

 ## 10) Challenges & lessons learned

-- Analogue front‑ends can be unintentionally “too heavy” for MEMS outputs: input capacitance and RC choices matter.
+- Analogue front‑ends can be unintentionally 'too heavy' for MEMS outputs: input capacitance and RC choices matter.
 - It’s worth validating the ADC node with a function generator before blaming firmware or radios.
 - Windowing + burst transmission keeps the data model clean and makes downstream DSP reproducible.